-А Excellent 4.0 Quality Point Per Credit Hour
+A Excellent 4.0 Quality Point Per Credit Hour

-A- 200000000 3.67 Quality Point Per Credit Hour
+A- 3.67 Quality Point Per Credit Hour

-B+ 3.33
+B+ 3.33 Quality Point Per Credit Hour

 В Good 3.0 Quality Point Per Credit Hour

 B- 2.67 Quality Point Per Credit Hour

 C+ 2.33 Quality Point Per Credit Hour

-С Passing 2.0 Quality Point Per Credit Hour
+\mathbf{C} Passing 2.0 Quality Point Per Credit Hour

-$\mathbf{F}$ Failing 0.0 Quality Point Per Credit Hour
+\mathbf{F} Failing 0.0 Quality Point Per Credit Hour

-Ι Incomplete grade is granted by the instructor when

-a student has failed by inclusion when the student when requirements on schedule.
+This grade is granted by the instructor when a student has failed to complete course requirements on schedule.
 An incomplete grade must be removed by mid-semester of the following regular semester unless the student has applied in writing and has received an extension for a specified time.
 Approval of requests for renewal will be at the option of the faculty member and school dean.
 Any incomplete grade not removed within the stated time will become an F grade at the next semester midpoint.